 - Science will be taught in planned blocks by the class teacher which will have an enquiry-based approach.
 This is a strategy to enable the achievement of a greater depth of knowledge.

 - Through our planning, we involve problem-solving opportunities that allow children to explore for themselves.
 Children are encouraged to ask their own questions and be given opportunities to use their scientific skills and research to discover the answers.
-Planning involves teachers creating engaging lessons starting with an immersive experience.
-They are then taught the skills and knowledge needed.
-Our scientists then have the opportunity to practice these new skills through a practical application.
-Towards the end of the enquiry, children are given a challenge that they complete independently.

 This successful approach at Sea Mills Primary results in a fun, engaging, high-quality science education, that provides children with the foundations for understanding the world.

 “Why is the moon following us?”
 With this question, a child lets us know she is thinking about how the world works.
 We can respond in ways that encourage her scientific thinking.
 Think of how you might respond.
 What can you do if you don’t know the answer?
 (Don’t worry.
 Your child just might want to share something that intrigues her.)
 Enjoy discussing the questions your child asks.
 Encourage her to share her perspective and observations.

 - Explore and find the answers together.